KentoNishi/cs178-ps0b/writeup.md

 ## Debugging

 ### Svelte
 I am a DIEHARD Svelte enthusiast.
 I used Vue until about 4 years ago, when I discovered Svelte.
 I have been using Svelte for all of my personal projects ever since, and some of my apps have become somewhat popular.
-For example, my Chrome extensions built with Svelte have tens of thousands of weekly users ([link](https://github.com/LiveTL/LiveTL)), and it even received a [MadeWithSvelte entry](https://madewithsvelte.com/livetl).
+For example, my Chrome extensions built with Svelte have tens of thousands of weekly users ([link](https://github.com/LiveTL/LiveTL)), and one even received a [MadeWithSvelte entry](https://madewithsvelte.com/livetl).
 Some of my commissioned Svelte websites have also been viewed millions of times.

 When running my Svelte application, I set up a SvelteKit project with the `npm create svelte@latest .` command.
 However, during the setup process, I mistakenly opted into the Svelte 5 beta compiler.
 This led to dev mode being completely broken, and I was unable to run the application.
 I spent some time checking the debug logs, and found a warning from Vite about the Svelte compiler version.
 After I realized my mistake, I re-ran the command to reinitialize the project with the compiler version downgraded to `4.2.7`, and the application ran as expected.